lynkfox/SentinelTracker-Backend/Readme.md

 Repo containing the sentinels tracker back end setup, including AWS CDK deployment, lambdas, api gateway, and dynamodb setups.

+This backend controls all the analysis, loading, and retrieval of statistics data through an API.

+In general, users should never need to use this repo - this is around for developer access and backup.

+# Assumptions Made about data:

+The following assumptions are made when data is inputted into the dataset.

+1. Definitive Edition Heroes and Villains *can* mix in a game entry, but unless otherwise specified a given name is **always** considered to be Enhanced Edition
+    * i.e. Baron Blade is Enhanced.
+Baron Blade, Definitive is Definitive.
+Baron Blade, Mad Bomber is Enhanced.
+Baron Blade, Definitive Mad Bomber is Definitive.
+    * Removing GameMode.MIXED from the results will remove these mixed rule-set games.
+2. Advanced and/or Challenge mode applies to the entire Villain Team - not individually
+3. Adamant Sentinels are always considered "As a group" - Not tracking individually if a given Southwest Sentinel is Adamant or not.
+4. While the Scions, Shield, and Rewards are all recorded for OblivAeon games, only Shield is used as a sorting factor for statistics at this time
+    * likewise the order of environments destroyed, additional heroes played by player slot are recorded, but not taken into account (beyond the starting team of Heroes and starting Environment)

 # First time Setup:

 ## Requirements: